mikependon/RepoDB/Docs/pages/connectionoperations.rst

 Below are the parameters:

-- **where/whereOrPrimaryKey**: the query expression to be used  by this operation.
+- **where**: The query expression or primary key value to be used by this operation.
 - **page**: the page of the batch to be used by this operation.
 - **rowsPerBatch**: the number of rows per batch to be used by this operation.
 - **orderBy**: the order definition of the fields to be used by this operation.